rortizv/ciudadanos_azure/README.md

-Conteo Ciudadano is an app developed in PHP that connects to a SQL Server database.
+Conteo Ciudadano is an app developed in PHP that connects to an Azure SQL database.

 The app is the solution to an end-of-semester project proposed to in Data Bases II subject at Software Engineering program of the University of Cartagena.